Best Dual Motor eBikes in Canada (2026): 12 AWD Picks, 36–93 kg, $1,999–$5,599

 That was the ride that made you search “dual motor ebike Canada.”

-It also adds 10–58 kg of weight, drains your battery 30–40% faster, and costs $500–$2,000 more than a single motor.
+We hear the same story every winter at 1-866-938-7580.
+“I need something that doesn’t slip.”
+AWD — a dual-motor, all-wheel-drive setup with a motor in each wheel — is the only drivetrain that solves winter traction, steep hills, and heavy payloads at the same time.
+It also adds 10–58 kg of weight, drains your battery 30–40% faster, and costs $500–$2,000 more.
 Every competitor guide tells you about the traction.
-We are going to tell you about the trade-offs too — because the wrong dual-motor bike is worse than the right single-motor bike.
-Then we are going to show you 11 AWD picks from $1,800 to $5,599, ranked by what actually matters for Canadian riding.
+We are going to tell you about the trade-offs too — including the one question none of them answer: whether a two-motor bike is even road-legal where you live.
+Then we will show you 12 AWD picks from $1,999 to $5,599 — every price and spec re-verified live in June 2026 — ranked by what actually matters for Canadian riding.

 In This Guide